yuemingist/VoiceInk/BUILDING.md

    - Install any required Xcode Command Line Tools

 2. **Dependencies**
-   - The project uses whisper.cpp for transcription
+   - The project uses [whisper.cpp](https://github.com/ggerganov/whisper.cpp) for transcription
+   - Clone and build whisper.cpp following their installation guide
-   - Make sure whisper.cpp is properly set up in your environment
+   - Ensure the library is properly linked in your Xcode project
+   - Test the whisper.cpp installation independently before proceeding

 3. **Building for Development**
    - Use the Debug configuration for development